 The device runs on Microsoft’s latest OS out of the box and you’ll find a1.5GHz dual-core i3 2377M processor carrying the load with up to 8GB of RAM (4GB is standard) for assistance.
 Other features include a DVD writer, 500GB HDD storage, Bluetooth 4.0, Wi-FI, Gigabit Ethernet and a total of 6 USB ports.

 6. Lenovo IdeaCentre Q190:

 Like most other systems in the computers like Mac mini lineup, the Lenovo IdeaCentre Q190 comes with a dock stand.
-That means you’ll be able to position it as a tower just besides your display.
-Available in 3 options, the base and the mid variants will provide you with a Celeron 887 CPU clocked at 1.5GHz, 4GB of RAM and a USB powered keyboard as well as mouse.
+That means you’ll be able to position it as a tower just beside your display.
+Available in 3 options, the base, and the mid variants will provide you with a Celeron 887 CPU clocked at 1.5GHz, 4GB of RAM and a USB powered keyboard as well as a mouse.

 The high-end version packs a second generation i3 2365M processor, 8GB of DDR3 SDRAM and a wireless remote that has a backlit keyboard integrated.
 Storage options start from 500GB and go all the way up to 1TB, while the top-tier choice even sports a Blu-ray combo drive.
 Common attributes include Wi-Fi, HDMI, integrated HD Graphics, a copy Windows 8 64-bit and a 6-in-1 card reader.

 To end this compilation, we’ve got a beefy setup that comes through the doors of ASRock.
 Being part of the VisionX series, the 321B compact computer knows how to pack a punch by delivering high performance and discrete graphics through the inclusion of a Core i5 3210M Ivy Bridge CPU and a Radeon HD7850M GPU.
 We wouldn’t quite call it a desktop PC as the hardware incorporated here are all mobile components.